Wildelyssa/LolcatClock/README.md

 ## Lolcat Clock
+A digital 12 hour clock, with images which change according to corresponding times of the day.
+Some times are default, such as morning, afternon, and evening.
+Other times can be set by the user with the selectors below.
+There is a fun party button feature which has its own corresponding image.

 Practise project idea from a skillcrush blog which lists ideas for JavaScript projects.
 I have written my own code from scratch as a challenge and used pictures of my cat!
 The design is fully responsive.